Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class19/README.md

 Calculate pairwise genetic distances and look for evidence of transmission within facilities
 --------------------------------------------------------------------------------------------
+As we did in the previous class for our regional outbreak, we are going to look at pairwise SNV distances among isolates from the same and different facilities to:
+1. Assess whether we are detecting recent transmission in our data set as evidenced by closely related pairs
+2. If we see evidence of a appropraite SNV threshold for recent transmission, as evidenced by degradation for the enrichment in epidemiologic association with increasing SNV thresholds

+To start, let's plot our histograms colored by inta- and inter-facility pairs.
 ```
 #Get facility and patient named vectors
 facils <- structure(metadata$facility, names = metadata$isolate_id)